mccright/PythonStuff/lottery_numbers/readme.md

 ## Reference
 Powerball and Mega-Millions are played by selecting six numbers.
-Powerball:     Five numbers between 1-69 and one “Powerball” number between 1-26.
+Powerball:     Five numbers between 1-69 and one “Powerball” number between 1-26.  (*Approximate odds of a jackpot are [1 in 292,201,338](https://www.usamega.com/powerball/faq)*)
-Mega-Millions: Five numbers between 1-70 and one “Mega Ball” number between 1-25.
+Mega-Millions: Five numbers between 1-70 and one “Mega Ball” number between 1-25.  (*Approximate odds of a jackpot are [1 in 290,472,336](https://www.usamega.com/mega-millions/faq)*)

 See [Powerball](https://www.usamega.com/powerball/faq) and
 [Mega-Millions](https://www.usamega.com/mega-millions/faq) FAQs for more information.

-Each play is $2.00 (*and have options that have their own additional costs*)
+Each Powerball play is $2.00 and each Mega-Millions play is $5.00 (*and have options that have their own additional costs*)

 ## Caution
 REMEMBER: **The odds are not in your favor**.
 You are gambling when you buy tickets and there is no guarantee you'll win any money.
 Playing the lottery is only entertainment.
+It is described by [Salil Mehta](https://statisticalideas.blogspot.com/2012/11/statistical-ideas-website.html) as "[a tax on people who may not really understand what they’re doing](https://www.nytimes.com/2024/03/29/business/lottery-jackpot-megamillions-powerball.html)" followed by "Unquestionably, if you need the money, don’t waste it on a lottery ticket.
+Use it to pay the bills, or save it and invest it."

 https://en.wikipedia.org/wiki/Powerball#Power_Play
 https://en.wikipedia.org/wiki/Mega_Millions#Winning_and_probability
 This is also true for all commercial gambling.
 See:
 Gambling FAQ: https://yourlifeiowa.org/health-and-wellness-gambling#frequently-asked-questions
 And the "Payout Wizard" at: https://yourlifeiowa.org/health-and-wellness-gambling#frequently-asked-questions

+But...
+### Some of the Biggest Jackpots in the U.S.
+* $2.04 billion: Powerball Won Nov.
+7, 2022, in California
+* $1.817 billion: Powerball Won Dec.
+24, 2025 in Arkansas
+* $1.787 billion: Powerball Won Sept.
+6, 2025, in Missouri and Texas
+* $1.765 billion: Powerball Won Oct.
+11, 2023, in California
+* $1.602 billion: Mega Millions, Aug.
+8, 2023, Florida
+* $1.6   billion: Powerball No winner yet
+* $1.586 billion: Powerball Won Jan.
+13, 2016, in California, Florida and Tennessee
+* $1.537 billion: Mega Millions,Oct.
+23, 2018, South Carolina
+* $1.348 billion: Mega Millions Jan.
+13, 2023, Maine
+* $1.337 billion: Mega Millions July 29, 2022, in Illinois
+* $1.326 billion: Powerball Won April 6, 2024, in Oregon
+* $1.269 billion: Mega Millions Dec.
+27, 2024, California
+* $1.08 billion: Powerball Won July 19, 2023, in California
+* $842.4 million: Powerball Won Jan.
+1, 2024, in Michigan
+* $768.4 million: Powerball Won March 27, 2019, in Wisconsin
+* $758.7 million: Powerball Won Aug.
+23, 2017, in Massachusetts